Modal Cobalt-8 ► 150 custom sounds

 COBALT V 2.0

-Firmware 2.0 brought some interesting add-ons, and if my first reception of the Cobalt-8 was lukewarm, now I can confidently say I like the synth.
+Firmware 2.0 brought some interesting add-ons, and if my first reception of the Cobalt-8 was lukewarm, now I can confidently say I’m okay with the synth.
 What do I like it for?

 Number 1 – The firmware upgrade creates an interesting & challenging environment of features.
 If Cobalt worked and behaved like all the usual suspects, I would have probably made all too familiar sounds with it.
 Once refreshed, the blue machine started to tread its own paths and forced me to change my ways too.
 I appreciate that because it means less routine and less boredom.
 To me the Cobalt-8 is a player’s synth and a sound designer’s synth at the same time.
 It constantly keeps me balancing between these two worlds.
 Sometimes the front panel controls are enough to come up with a nice-sounding and interesting patch, sometimes it is necessary to use all the mod matrix slots to “get there”.
 It’s easy for the simple stuff yet needs a moment of deeper thought if you want to sail out into the wider ocean.